mokuda2/senioryearreflection/_posts/2023-03-03-Opposites-versus-Complements.md

 “I don’t think so.”

-“Bro, you’ve never been in a haunted house,” Gyuna said.

-“I did a couple Halloweens ago,” I said.
-“When we got to the entrance to pay, they said it was a two-hour wait, so we decided not to go.
-But that was enough adrenaline for me.”

 We ate some lasagna.
 It was just an FHE group dinner, so it wasn’t as big as I thought it would be.
 All but one of my roommates were there.

 “What would you say is something that makes you feel self-conscious?”
 I asked on the way back from FHE.